opinner/opinner.github.io/slides.md

  <!-- Inspired by and adapted from the lecture script of Umlauf and Burchard -->
   1. **Random and chaotic**: Turbulence patchy and intermittent and can only be described statistically
   2. **Whirly**: Turbulent flows exhibit vortices, whirls, and eddying motions
-  3. **Dissipative**: Energy is transported from [: large to small scales](#poem) Together turbulence is the main cause of diapycnal mixing (in contrast to horizontal/isopycnal sub-mesoscale stirring)
+  3. **Dissipative**: Energy is transported from [: large to small scales.](#poem)

+Turbulence is the main cause of diapycnal mixing (in contrast to horizontal/isopycnal sub-mesoscale stirring)

 ---